Polar vortex could bring rare May snow, low temps to US East

 “It’s definitely not too common to be getting snow this late in the season.
 But this will be a pretty impressive pattern shift," he said.

 He said records show snowfall in May in Maine and New Hampshire just a few times.
-In Portland, 5 inches of snow was recorded on May 11, 1945.
+In Portland, 5 inches (13 centimeters) of snow was recorded on May 11, 1945.

 Some parts of northern Vermont were expected to get a mix of rain and snow early Friday morning.
 More snow showers were forecast for Friday night and Saturday morning.